Here’s what you need to know about moving to Sonoma County.

 Brews, bites and vintages

 Sonoma County is home to some of the country’s (and in some cases, the world’s) most prestigious wineries, breweries and restaurants.
 The ideal climate conditions have made the region a hot spot for viticulture and winemaking, and the North Bay brewery scene has virtually exploded during the past two decades.
+People from all different walks of life and cities travel Sonoma County for beer festivals, wine tasting, and tours.
 Meanwhile, towns like Healdsburg and Sonoma are renowned for their fine dining establishments; however, there’s also a wide assortment of quality fare for more budget-minded residents.
 Basically, whatever your preference is for food and drink, you’ll find the best of it in Sonoma County.

 With Sonoma County’s steady rate of population growth, an increased number of vehicles on the road has led to increased congestion.
 Many people who work in San Francisco or San Rafael commute in from the north, which results in daily bouts of bumper-to-bumper traffic on Highway 101.
 Fortunately, there are lots of transportation alternatives to choose from, including the Golden Gate Transit bus line and the recently launched Sonoma-Marin Area Rail Transit (SMART).
 Of course, if you work in town, you can do as many locals do: ride your bike!